-Constant stroke improvement is a key element of Swimfit.
-So to make sure you are squeezing the most out of your time in the pool here are a few advanced butterfly tips and videos.
+To ensure you are squeezing the most out of your time in the pool here are a few advanced butterfly stroke technique tips to help you.

 • Your body should be led by the crown of your head with your shoulders and hips horizontal.